anonfansub/devmoe/README.md

 How to use

---cry_update.pl is self explanatory (it gets the latest runes.json and version.txt) --cry_injector, runemap.json, runes.json, version.txt must be in the same dir
+--cry_update.pl is self explanatory (it gets the latest runes.json and version.txt) --cry_injector.pl, runemap.json, runes.json, version.txt must be in the same dir
 1.Open lol client and login into your account 2.Disable premade runes (prevent current rune errors) 3.Keep at least 1 custom rune page and delete all others